ThomasDeMunck12/TRL_RHNetworks/README.md

 ## Overview
 This project implements a reinforcement learning framework for jointly optimizing pricing and vehicle repositioning decisions in ride-hailing networks.
 The approach combines:
-- A Markov Decision Process (MDP) environment.
+- A Markov decision process (MDP) environment.
 - Actor-critic methods based on Proximal Policy Optimization (PPO).
 - Pretraining using expert policies derived from lookahead strategies.